szczyglis-dev/python-lottery-dataset-analyze/README.md

 **3. Download CSV files with data sets.**

-The cell below will download result sets to CSV files.
+The cell below will download data sets CSV files.
 In order not to download new data and to use only those already downloaded, this block should be commented out.

 ```python
 print('Downloading datasets....')